Spin Fluctuations in the Rare-Earth Doped Bilayer Nickelates: Results and discussion

 \subsection{Inelastic neutron scattering}

 To search the spin excitations of La$_2$NdNi$_2$O$_{7-\delta}$, we have performed INS measurements at the time-of-flight spectrometer MERLIN, ISIS Neutron and Muon Source of UK\cite{bewley2006,isisExp2025}.
-We summarize the raw data in Fig. 2(a)-(h) by plotting the 2D slice of energy versus the absolute momentum transfer $\mid\mathbf{Q}\mid$ (referred as $Q$ in the following) for different incident neutron energies $E_i=$ 15, 24, 50 and 79 meV measured at $T=5$ and 110 K. Clear $Q$-indenpendent CEF excitations are observed at the energy transfer $E=$ 5.5 and 22 meV, which feature as peaks in 1D $E$-cuts (Fig. 2(i)-(k)) with stronger intensity at 5 K. Although the data set of $E_i=$ 79 meV is contaminated by strong phonon scattering from the sample and aluminum can at high $Q$ region, the difference between 5 K and 110 K 1D $E$-cut shows three new peak features at $E=$ 43, 48 and 60 meV, which cannot be described by CEF excitations of Nd$^{3+}$, and are possible spin excitations (Fig. 2(l))\cite{txie2024,xchen2024,jzhao2025}.
+We summarize the raw data in Fig. 2(a)-(h) by plotting the 2D slice of energy versus the absolute momentum transfer $\mid\mathbf{Q}\mid$ (referred as $Q$ in the following) for different incident neutron energies $E_i=$ 15, 24, 50 and 79 meV measured at $T=5$ and 110 K. Nearly $Q$-indenpendent CEF excitations are observed at the energy transfer $E=$ 5.5 and 22 meV, which feature as peaks in 1D $E$-cuts in the 5 K- 100 K data sets (Fig. 2(i)-(k)) with stronger intensity at 5 K. Although the data set of $E_i=$ 79 meV is contaminated by strong phonon scattering from the sample and aluminum can at high $Q$ region, the difference between 5 K and 110 K 1D $E$-cut shows three new peak features at $E=$ 43, 48 and 60 meV, which are possible spin excitations similar to undoped compound (Fig. 2(l))\cite{txie2024,xchen2024,jzhao2025}.
 To confirm the magnetic origin of these features, we then integrate the intensity at 5 K focusing on these specific energy windows and plot the 1D $Q$-cuts in Fig. 2(m)-(p).
 Most of them show a decreasing intensity by increasing $Q$, a typical evidence for magnetic scattering.
 The abrupt increase of the 1D cut $E=$[21, 23] meV in Fig. 2(o) is due to phonon backgrounds at high $Q$.
 The positions of Bragg peaks can be found in the quasi-elastic cut with $E=$[-0.5, 0.5] meV for $E_i$= 15 meV measurement (Fig. 2(m)).
 No clear magnetic peaks could be identified, and most nuclear peaks locate above 2 \AA$^{-1}$.
 Thus the broad peak of the intensity with $E=$[1.5, 2.5] meV from $Q$= 0.5 to 2 \AA$^{-1}$ could be also spin excitations emerging from low energy, since only two tiny nuclear peaks exist in this small $Q$ region\cite{txie2024}.
 No signals related to any spin excitations above 70 meV are observed in the $E_i=$ 160 meV data, which is consistent with the RIXS and INS results on single crystals\cite{xchen2024,jzhao2025}.